Skip to the content.

 const fs = require('fs') // Mocked module

-const fs = require.requireActual('fs') // Original module
+const fs = jest.requireActual('fs') // Original module

 Timer mocks